Trey McKenney: Early life and high school

-Michigan
+College career

 McKenney enrolled at the University of Michigan in the summer of 2025.
-On November 3 against Oakland, he scored 21 points in his collegiate debut while shooting 6-of-8 on three point attempts.
+On November 3 against Oakland, he scored 21 points in his collegiate debut, shooting 6-of-8 on three point attempts.
 McKenney led the team with 28 minutes played.
+In Michigan’s 2025 Players Era Festival championship run, McKenney posted 11 and 17 points, respectively, against No. 21 Auburn and No. 12 Gonzaga.
+Those wins marked the first time in NCAA history that any team outscored AP poll ranked opponents by 30 or more points in back-to-back games.